-- Apple (peeled, seeded, cored) – fiber, vitamin C, breath freshener
+- Apple (peeled, seeded, and cored): Good source of fiber, vitamin C, and can also serve as a breath freshener

-- Banana (peeled) – potassium, fiber, vitamin B, magnesium
+- Banana (peeled): Good source of potassium, fiber, vitamin B, and magnesium

-- Carrot (chopped) – potassium, fiber, Vitamin A, dental health
+- Carrot (chopped): Good source of potassium, fiber, vitamin A, and can also support dental health

-- Green beans (fresh or cooked) – protein, iron, calcium
+- Green beans (fresh or cooked): Good source of protein, iron, and calcium

-- Sweet potato (cooked) – vitamins A, B6, C, potassium
+- Sweet potato (cooked): Good source of vitamins A, B6, C, and potassium

 - Alcohol

-- Bulb vegetables like onions, garlic, leeks, chives, shallots
+- Bulb vegetables like onions, garlic, leeks, chives, and shallots

 - Caffeine, including tea